×

 Hepatorenal Syndrome: Causes, Symptoms, and Diagnosis

-Hepatorenal Syndrome (HRS) is a severe complication of advanced liver disease, characterised by developing kidney dysfunction in individuals with liver cirrhosis or fulminant hepatic failure.
+Hepatorenal Syndrome (HRS) is a severe complication of advanced liver disease, characterised by the development of kidney dysfunction in individuals with liver cirrhosis or fulminant hepatic failure.
 This condition poses a significant threat to the overall health and survival of affected individuals.

 Symptoms